-The system engineering process typically has to progress to the point where the following information is available for the ASR (The Technical Cooperation Program [TTCP], 2014):
+The systems engineering process typically has to progress to the point where the following information is available for the ASR (TTCP, 2014):

-- Description of how the users will conduct operations, and how they expect to use the new system in this context of major mission areas and scenarios; - Statement of need, and capabilities, in terms oriented to the system users, the stakeholders, and independent of specific technology solutions; - The required system characteristics and context of use of services and operational concepts are specified; - Major stakeholder capabilities are identified and documented, but detailed system requirements analysis has yet to be completed; - The constraints on a system solution are defined; - Results of an analysis of alternatives with a recommended preferred solution; - Initial plans for systems engineering (e.g., Overview and Summary information [AV-1], Systems Engineering Plan [SEP], Systems Engineering Management Plan [SEMP]) providing the notion of "how" this system can be realized, including the level of process and process maturity needed to generate a system of the required complexity; - Initial definition of the environment and the characteristics of the threat; - Initial test and evaluation strategy including test cases derived from user operational vignettes, concept of operations and capability description; - An understanding of where the greatest risks and challenges may reside.
+- Description of how the users will conduct operations, and how they expect to use the new system in this context of major mission areas and scenarios - Statement of need, and capabilities, in terms oriented to the system users, the stakeholders, and independent of specific technology solutions - The required system characteristics and context of use of services and operational concepts are specified - Major stakeholder capabilities are identified and documented, but detailed system requirements analysis has yet to be completed - The constraints on a system solution are defined - Results of an AoA with a recommended preferred solution - Initial plans for systems engineering (e.g. Overview and Summary information (AV-1), Systems Engineering Plan (SEP), Systems Engineering Management Plan [SEMP]) providing the notion of "how" this system can be realized, including the level of process and process maturity needed to generate a system of the required complexity - Initial definition of the environment and the characteristics of the threat - Initial test and evaluation strategy, including test cases derived from user operational vignettes, concept of operations, and capability description - An understanding of where the greatest risks and challenges may reside

-An analysis of the ASR generic entrance criteria2 (DAU, 2019), against traditional and MBSE reviews is shown in Table 3 (Vaneman & Carlson, 2019).
+An analysis of the ASR generic entrance criteria2 (DAU, 2019) against traditional and MBSE reviews is shown in Table 3 (Vaneman & Carlson, 2019).
 First the criteria are reviewed in the context of traditional reviews.
 Many of the criteria were assessed to be partially satisfied.
-These results do not suggest that ASRs have not been performed properly in the past; rather, given the absence of concordance in document-based reviews, the criteria requiring different types of data using different artifacts is extremely difficult to achieve efficiently and effectively.
+These results do not suggest that ASRs have not been performed properly in the past.
+Rather, given the absence of concordance in document-based reviews, the criteria requiring different types of data using different artifacts is extremely difficult to achieve efficiently and effectively.
 All of the criteria were assessed to be satisfied in an MBSE environment because of the concordance.
-The model-based systems engineering views needed to address the criteria are also shown in the table.
+The MBSE views needed to address the criteria are also shown in Table 3.